 - Tariff points: 112

 - A-level subjects: Art or Design and Technology.
-Points from A-Level General Studies and AS-Level subjects (not taken onto full A-Level) can be included towards overall tariff.
-You must have a minimum of two A-Levels.
+You can include points from A-Level General Studies and AS-Level subjects (not taken onto full A-Level) towards overall tariff.
+You must have at least two A-Levels.

 - EDEXCEL (BTEC) Diploma: One of the following BTEC Diplomas: Art and Design; Creative Media Production; Production Arts.